opendocsg/slw-judgments-backfill/2008_SGHC_38/report.md

 **_Automatic discontinuance_**

-9       The rationale behind the automatic discontinuance rules was discussed in _Tan Kim Seng v Ibrahim Victor Adam_ [2004] 1 SLR 181.
+9       The rationale behind the automatic discontinuance rules was discussed in _Tan Kim Seng v Ibrahim Victor Adam_ <span class="citation">[2004] 1 SLR 181</span>.
 The Court of Appeal said at 184-188 that:

  In this connection, we think it is crucial to bear in mind the overall scheme of things under the present Rules of Court.
 It was put by Lim Hui Min [in her article “Automatic Discontinuance under